Taskin Ahmed: 2024-2025

 In May 2024, he was named in Bangladesh's squad for the 2024 ICC Men's T20 World Cup.

 2025-2026

 On 12 January 2025, he was named in Bangladesh's squad for the 2025 ICC Champions Trophy.

 Bowling speed

-During the 2022 T-20 World Cup, Taskin bowled a 149.56km/h delivery to De Cock, where Mashrafe Mortaza, previous fastest, has clocked 148 km/h during a Test against New Zealand at Hamilton in 2001.
-Taskin can consistently bowl around 140 km/h.
+During the 2022 T-20 World Cup, Ahmed bowled a 149.56 km/h delivery to Quinton de Kock, whereas Mashrafe Mortaza, Bangladesh's previous fastest, clocked 148 km/h during a Test against New Zealand at Hamilton in 2001.
+Ahmed can consistently bowl around 140 km/h.

-This record was eventually broken by Nahid Rana, who hit 152km/h against Pakistan during 2024 Bangladesh's Tour Of Pakistan.
+This record was eventually broken by Nahid Rana, who hit 152 km/h against Pakistan during Bangladesh's 2024 Tour of Pakistan.

 Personal life

-Taskin is the son of businessman Abdur Rashid and Sabina Yasmin.
-Taskin completed SSC from King Khaled Institute and HSC from Stamford College.
+Ahmed is the son of businessman Abdur Rashid and Sabina Yasmin.
+Ahmed completed SSC at King Khaled Institute and HSC at Stamford College.
 He then studied at American International University-Bangladesh (AIUB).

-In November 2017, Taskin married his childhood friend Sayeda Rabeya Nayeem.
+In November 2017, Ahmed married his childhood friend Sayeda Rabeya Nayeem.
 On 30 September 2018, their first child was born.